Don't Take Shortcuts with Your Will. Work with a Lawyer.

-Let's face it.
-It's easy to use an online service to create your will rather than go to a will lawyer near you.
-But are you confident you're getting what you really need?
-Our estate attorneys will work with you to create a legal will based on PA laws.
+Using an online service to create your will rather than go to will lawyers near you is easy.
+Or treated concern, however, are you confident you're getting what you need?
+Our estate attorneys in Bucks and Montgomery Counties will work with you to create a legal will based on PA laws.

 - Can your house pass to a loved one under PA real estate laws?